LinkedEarth/Pyleoclim_util/doc_build/installation.rst

   conda install -c conda-forge cartopy=0.21

+(note: under Python 3.10, cartopy>=0.21 will be installed by default, so specifying this version is unnecessary).
 Then install Pyleoclim through Pypi, which contains the most stable version of Pyleoclim:

 .. code-block:: bash